Review of Aegean Airlines Business Class

 Aegean Airlines’ Business Class menu is curated by three esteemed Greek Executive Chefs: Lefteris Lazarou, Christoforos Peskias and Stelios Parliaros, plus a Master of Wine – Konstantinos Lazarakis.
 It puts a particular emphasis on Greek flavours and local produce and is branded as ‘Gastronomics’.

-Printed menus are distributed (a rarity on flights in Europe - even in Business Class), with an appetiser and the choice of two mains offered – usually chicken or veal, followed by a cheese plate (usually sourced from within the Greek Isles) and rounds off with dessert – also Greek in nature.
+Printed menus are distributed (a rarity on flights in Europe - even in Business Class), with an appetiser and the choice of two mains offered – usually chicken or veal as the main course, followed by a cheese plate (usually sourced from within the Greek Isles) and rounds off with dessert – also Greek in nature.
+The main course is a key part of the meal, and its quality can significantly impact the overall impression of the dining experience.

 Business Class passengers can reserve their special meal preferences online up to 24 hours prior to departure – including diabetic, gluten intolerant, Kosher, low calorie, low fat, vegetarian and vegan.